230.501 Definition of Accredited Investor as used in Regulation D

 The amendments to the accredited investor definition in Rule 501(a):

 add a new category to the definition that permits natural persons to qualify as accredited investors based on certain professional certifications, designations or credentials or other credentials issued by an accredited educational institution, which the Commission may designate from time to time by order.
 In conjunction with the adoption of the amendments, the Commission designated by order holders in good standing of the Series 7, Series 65, and Series 82 licenses as qualifying natural persons.
 This approach provides the Commission with flexibility to reevaluate or add certifications, designations, or credentials in the future.
-Members of the public may wish to propose for the Commission’s consideration additional certifications, designations or credentials that satisfy the attributes set out in the new rule;

 include as accredited investors, with respect to investments in a private fund, natural persons who are “knowledgeable employees” of the fund;

-add the term “spousal equivalent” to the accredited investor definition, so that spousal equivalents may pool their finances for the purpose of qualifying as accredited investors.
+- “spousal equivalent” to the accredited investor definition, so that spousal equivalents may pool their finances for the purpose of qualifying as accredited investors.

 The amendment to Rule 215 replaces the existing definition with a cross-reference to the definition in Rule 501(a).